Project-YXKJ/SilverStarSCS.Docs/source/function/trimmer.rst

-Thread_trimmer
+Thread trimmer
 ==============

-Thread trimming procedure:
+Thread trimming procedure
     Thread trimmer singnal is switched on when the angle value :option:`D03` has been reached, the switched off when the angle value :option:`D04` .
 If the position is not reached because of a mechanical error, the thread trimmer signal is switched off after 500ms for protect the magnet from damage.

     Thread trimming in the lockstitch modes is performed at trimming speed.

 Activation of Short Trimmer
 ---------------------------